 Multigen Medium Goldendoodles - Accepting applications for puppies ready in July or later.

-Multigen Standard Goldendoodles - Accepting applications for our next standard litter that will be available in the summer, 2014.
+Multigen Standard Goldendoodles - Accepting applications for puppies ready in August or later.

 We have to periodically close our waiting list to new applicants as we are inundated with applications each time we open our waiting list.
 Thanks for your patience!